 A pop-up window will appear and will prompt you to download the needed file (*.txt for COMODO certificates).

 When the file downloaded, it is necessary to place into the following location: <DOCUMENT_ROOT>/.well-known/pki-validation/.
-In order to validate your certificate, the file should be accessible via the following URL:
+In order to validate your certificate, the file content should be shown via the following URL:

 Note!
 When a COMODO certificate is activated for a subdomain, you need to upload the text into the subdomain root directory; if the file is uploaded to the directory of the main domain - it should get verified as well.
 If you are activating a COMODO Multi-domain certificate for subdomains, you should place the validation file into the Document root directory of the corresponding subdomain and for its domain as well.